Five Frugal Things -- Philippe Starck & Diet Shasta Cola

 I got one dollar cash back so I could grab a 50¢ Shasta brand diet cola from the machine by the exit.
 Yes, it's disgusting, but in the very best way.

 2) My Winco is just a few blocks away from a Goodwill, so I often pair the two outings.
 I scanned through all the non-clothing aisles, but brought home just one item.
 This $1.99 Philippe Starck "citrus squeezer."
-It stood out as decidedly different, so I ran through Google Lens to discover what it was.
+It stood out as decidedly different, so I ran it through Google Lens to discover what it was.

 Sadly, it's not the 12-inch one that sells on eBay for $90, but I put a quick listing together -- asking $50.